WHAT IS FOREVER AGAINST ANIMAL TESTING?

 1. In-silico (computer-based) analysis uses readily available, existing data to help us to assess the suitability of similar materials through extrapolation.

 2. Laboratory-produced skin is grown from human skin cells.
 It allows us to conduct safety checks on cells that react in virtually the same way as human skin, without harming any people or animals.

 3. Finally, to ensure good tolerance on people, we will often test our products using patch testing.
 This involves placing a very small amount of product on a person's skin to ensure that it is safe and effective, usually at the final stage of testing a new formula.

 4. We will also carry out controlled user trials where people test our products for both skin compatibility and cosmetic effectiveness, under the supervision of medical experts when required.

-All cosmetics companies can adopt these kinds of cruelty-free testing methods.
-That’s what we’re fighting for worldwide with our Forever Against Animal Testing campaign
+All cosmetics companies can adopt these kinds of animal-friendly testing methods.
+That’s what we’re fighting for worldwide with our Forever Against Animal Testing campaign.